estatewatch/estatewatch.github.io/content/limboestates/agargrove.md

 The scheme was funded by the Mayor and exempted from his requirement to ballot residents on the demolition of their homes.

+The scheme is being delivered by Camden Council directly.
+A 2013 Cabinet report estimated that the scheme will cost the council £143m but that most of this will be compensated by sales receipts for the private housing.
+There is no publicly available information on how much the scheme has cost to date and how much has been recovered from private sales.

 Planning consent for redevelopment was granted in Dec 2014 which spans six phases of development.
 The first phase in currently underway and Camden has already started marketing the new private homes on this phase [https://thecamdencollection.co.uk/](https://thecamdencollection.co.uk/):

 ![agar grove](../estates/src/images/visiv.png)